joshuajabbour/statamic-docs/content/pages/5.conditions/index.md

 - Rye Whiskey
 ```

-We can't forget about Scotch, but since its spelled `whiskey`, our condition filters it out.
+We can't forget about Scotch, but since our condition is spelled `whiskey`, it is filtered out.

 Let's use a regular expression to make that `e` optional.